score-spec/docs/README.md

 From the repo root folder, run:

-Use yarn.
+To use yarn.

 ```bash
 yarn build
 ```

-or use Hugo.
+To use Hugo.

 ```bash
 hugo server -D